Faizgeeky/SE_Task/README.md

 	Model Score
 	After Training your Dataset with model you can test the remaining 20% of Testing data to Test using   model.score(X_test,y_test))

-	This model has 98% Accuracy using SVM algo
+	This model is 98% Accurate using SVM (Support Vector Machine) algorithm We can also try various Algorithms like NLTK Module

 Step 4 :
 	Final Output